-A seawater current called ‘Beaufort Gyre’ plays a key role in keeping the polar environment in balance by creating storage for fresh water near the surface of the arctic ocean, the data is backed by researchers from NASA’s jet propulsion Laboratory, USA.
+A seawater current called ‘Beaufort Gyre’ plays a key role in keeping the polar environment in balance by creating storage for freshwater near the surface of the arctic ocean, the data is backed by researchers from NASA’s jet propulsion Laboratory, USA.
 The gyre naturally collects freshwater from melting glaciers and river run-off, while the wind blows the gyre in a clockwise direction around the western arctic ocean.
 This information was published in the journal Nature Communication.

 The researchers also emphasized how critical freshwater is as it floats above the warmer, salty water, and helps protect the sea ice from melting- in turn, regulating the climate in the region.
 As the freshwater is slowly discharged by the gyre into the Atlantic ocean, over a decade, it allows the Atlantic ocean current to carry it away in small amounts.
-Since the 1990s, gyre has accumulated a large quantity of fresh water-8000 cubic kilometers or almost twice the volume of Lake Michigan in the US.
+Since the 1990s, gyre has accumulated a large quantity of fresh water-8000 cubic kilometres or almost twice the volume of Lake Michigan in the US.
 The cause of this gain in freshwater is the loss of sea ice in summer and autumn.

 The researchers including those from the Swiss Federal Institute of Technology Lausanne (EPFL), Switzerland, studied the production of the gas near Hobbaido.
-The rising levels of carbon dioxide in the atmosphere due to human activities increase the acidity of the ocean, according to the researchers.
+The rising levels of carbon dioxide in the atmosphere due to human activities increase the acidity of the ocean, according to researchers.

 World's Northernmost Settlements hit by Arctic Heatwave

-Temperature hits 21-degree celsius in alert, in permanently inhabited spot, 965km away from the north pole.
+Temperature hits 21-degree celsius in alert, in a permanently inhabited spot, 965km away from the north pole.
 The Arctic is heating up 3 times faster than other parts of the world.